somyakantdash/Gensyn-Node-Run-Full-Guide/README.md

 Eligibility: Join testnet—install a node (guide on gensyn.ai), fill out Supply and Access Compute forms, engage on X/Discord.
 ![Screenshot 2025-04-04 141341](https://github.com/user-attachments/assets/df22a465-a777-4c3a-a118-fe06cda525be)

-The full testnet will roll out in 4 phases:
+The complete testnet launch will be carried out in 4 phases.
 1. RL Swarm — collaborative RL over the internet
 2. Verde — trustless ML verification
 3. SkipPipe — comms-efficient pipeline training